PranayKr/Self-Driving-Car-Projects/README.md

          The ground truth [px,py,vx,vy] for each line in the data file gets pushed ontoground_truthso RMSE can be calculated later from tools.cpp.

-   ### KALMAN FILTER LOGIC PIPELINE EXPLANATION
-       The three main steps for programming a Kalman filter are:
-       1) initializing Kalman filter variables
-       2) predicting where our object is going to be after a time step \Delta{t}Δt
-       3) updating where our object is based on sensor measurements
-       4) Then the prediction and update steps repeat themselves in a loop.

-       To measure the accuracy of Kalman filter logic , root mean squared error is calculated comparing the Kalman filter results with the provided ground truth values.

-       These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.

       2) main.cpp :
          a) communicates with the Unity Extended Kalman Filter Simulator Environment receiving data measurements from the data file obj_pose-laser-radar-synthetic-input.txt